Slovene Health Insurance Card

 - commitment for voluntary post mortem organ and tissue donation for transplantation.

-Data kept in the records of HIIS and voluntary insurance companies are protected against unauthorised access in such a way that only holders of health professional cards (owned by health care professionals and other authorised workers) can read them.
+Data kept in the records of HIIS are protected against unauthorised access in such a way that only holders of health professional cards (owned by health care professionals and other authorised workers) can read them.
 It is only possible to access the information by using the health insurance card and the health professional card at the same time.
 Access to information is impossible without the health professional card.
 It is only possible to access data without the health insurance card in events when the card doesn't work, or when the insured person proves his/her medical insurance with a temporary written certificate, or in the event of an emergency situation.
 Even in such cases it is impossible to access certain sensitive personal information.

 Different groups of health care professionals have different access rights.
 For example, an administrative worker can only access administrative information, while a doctor or pharmacist can access information about medication prescribed to the insured person.
 A complete authorisation scheme for different groups of health care professionals was approved by the Republic of Slovenia National Medical Ethics Board.
 Data operators keep records for all accesses to information on insured persons according to the rules in force.